Skip to main content

 Yes, you can — and most working NY agents do.

-Under New York Real Property Law § 442, a real estate broker may pay a commission to an unlicensed limited liability company if each member of that LLC is associated with the broker as a duly licensed salesperson or broker.
+Under New York Real Property Law § 442, a real estate broker may pay a commission to an unlicensed limited liability company if each member of that LLC is associated with the broker as a duly licensed associate broker or salesperson.
 In plain English: if you are a licensed salesperson working under a broker, you can form an LLC, name yourself as the only member, and have your commissions paid to the LLC instead of you personally — provided the broker agrees and your structure meets the statutory conditions.

 If you have heard the opposite — that NY agents legally cannot use LLCs for commissions — that was the situation under earlier readings of the statute and an industry rumor that persisted long after the law was clarified.
 The current rule is what matters: solo licensed agents at brokerages routinely operate this way.